MEJE56/03-Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections has requested an election analysis to complete tehe election audit of the latest congressional election, requesting the following task:
+A Colorado Board of Elections has requested an analysis to complete the election audit of the latest congressional election, the scope as follows:

 1. Total number of votes cast
 2. The voter turnout for each county